tobiasGuta/dirsearch-Web-path-discovery-Modified-Version/README.md

 # dirsearch - Web Path Discovery (Modified Version)

 > **Note:** This is a highly modified version of the original [dirsearch](https://github.com/maurosoria/dirsearch).
-It has been enhanced with forensic-grade output, advanced WAF detection, and smart fuzzing capabilities.
+It has been enhanced with forensic-grade output, advanced WAF detection, and a completely modernized codebase for better performance and reliability.

 ## Key Features

 ### 1. Forensic-Grade Output
-Gone are the emojis and messy text.
 This version features a strict, pipe-separated table designed for professional analysis.
 *   **TIME**: Timestamp of the request.
 *   **CODE**: HTTP Status Code (Colored by category).
 *   **TYPE**: 3-Letter Classification Code.